tanner-malt/Tanners/content/blog/8th_post.md

 | Febuary (In Progress)    | 253    |
 | March (Hopeful)    | 239    |

-we lost 1 pound since last time.
+we lost 0 pound since last time.
 I am 1 pound from my lowest this month, and 9 from my goal for this month.

 # Learning Objectives
 This was all about math math math, when i complete my notes ill go ahead and add them here.

 # Modern Events

-MEGA movement is starting in full swing it seems.
-This is pretty absurd to me, but I see the reaction to immigration.
-There are a lot of violent crimes commited.
-I'm not sure how I feel about it all just yet.
+A lot of news, crypto being a scam is not surprising.
+I still think bitcoin is, but you can make money there.
+A lot of these other projects are just rug pulls, through and through.